 |Tesla Model X Performance||305||$104,990||$344||100||$1,050||3.05|

 Information as of July 15, 2020 | Research and chart: EVAdoption.com

 The analysis reveals that there are a few paths to having a high-cost per kWh, including having either a low or moderate price of the vehicle and tiny battery pack, or very high cost and large battery pack.
 But the Bolt, Kona, LEAF and Model 3 reveal the key to the future and a lower cost per kWh is with a reasonable price of the vehicle combined with a good-sized battery pack.

-Range and Miles of Range per kWh
+Range and Miles of Range per kWh – May 2019

 Interested in which plug-in hybrid (PHEV) models are currently available in the US?
 Visit our Available PHEVs page.